 - Selling furniture of any brand, type or condition

-- Some benefits, including secure, online transactions
+- Secure, online transactions

 Limited benefits — there is no built-in pickup option, listing curation or online scheduling